Espen-Kalhagen/comp9321/README.md

 ## How to run

 ### Server
+* Install the dependencies described in requirements.txt
-After installing flask and other dependensies, run the main file in the server
+* run the main file in the server

+The API is available at http://127.0.0.1:5000/ and the API swagger documentation is available at http://127.0.0.1:5000/

 ### Client
-Open the index.html file in client in any web browser
+After starting the server visit http://127.0.0.1:5000/client/ to get the client file